View entire map

 What is the project timeline?

-Construction is scheduled for 75 working days (7 months) starting April 21 with completion in September.
+Construction was scheduled for 75 working days (7 months) starting April 21 with completion in October.

 |Financial Data for PIN 215500C, 221500A